In my world of YouTube Ads, too often, I’m viewed as the savior of the business descending from upon high.

 - What shows do they watch?

 - Do they use an Android phone?

 - Do they use an iPad?

 - Are they Mac users?

 - Do they live in certain ZIP Codes?

 Just answering these examples will give you tremendous insight into the behavior of your target market.

 To recap, in this post we’ve covered defining your target market, crafting a message to that market and how best to reach them.

-And, by the way, if any of this is confusing or seems too complicated, then just reach out and I’d be happy to chat with you.
+And, by the way, if any of this is confusing or seems too complicated…just reach out and let’s chat.

 To your success,